silvacms/documentation/source/silva/layout/howto.rst

        grok.skin('Demo')

 On line 6, we define a new layer to collect resources for our theme.
-Basically it's just an interface which inherit form ``IPorto``, since we want to reuse Porto layout resources.
-If you don't want those resources you sould create your layer by extending ``ISilvaLayer`` which is defined in ``silva.core.layout.interfaces``.
+Basically it's just an interface which inherit from ``IPorto``, since we want to reuse Porto layout resources.
+If you don't want those resources you should create your layer by extending ``ISilvaLayer`` which is defined in ``silva.core.layout.interfaces``.

 On line 10, we define the skin itself.
-It will include our layer, and ``ISilvaSkin`` which define it as a skin.
-Line 14 register it with the name ``Demo``.
-It will make it available throught the interface so user can select it in the *settings* screen and apply it.
+It will include your layer, and ``ISilvaSkin`` which defines it as a skin.
+Line 14 registers the layout with the name ``Demo``.
+It will make it available throught the interface so user can select it in the SMI through the *settings* on `properties` page.

 Adding file resources
 ---------------------